Applies to: KNA, KMA, KVPNA, KOA, KWA, KBA

 device.
 Virtual network interfaces can be created from other tools

-than Kernun configuration utilities; these, however, need to be referenced in
+than Kernun UTM configuration utilities; these, however, need to be referenced in

-the Kernun configuration.
+the Kernun UTM configuration.
 For example, an instance of openvpn

 creates the tun0 interface when started.
 To be able to

-use it in the Kernun configuration, include the virtual parameter
+use it in the Kernun UTM configuration, include the virtual parameter

 in its dev item (as illustrated in the interface